Akash1298/JavaScript_Notes/11-setTimeout+Closure.md

   // 6
   // 6
   ```
    - Because of closures.
-When setTimeout stores the function somewhere and attaches timer to it, the function remembers its reference to i, `not value of i`.
-All 5 copies of function point to same reference of i.
-JS stores these 5 functions, prints string and then comes back to the functions.
+When setTimeout stores the function somewhere and attaches the timer to it, the function remembers its reference to i, `not value of i`.
+All 5 copies of the function point to the same reference of i.
+JS stores these 5 functions, prints string, and then comes back to the functions.
 By then the timer has run fully.
 And due to looping, the i value became 6.
 And when the callback fun runs the variable `i = 6`.
-So same 6 is printed in each log
+So the same 6 is printed in each log

    - To avoid this, we can use `let` instead of `var` as let has Block scope.
 For each iteration, the `i` is a new variable altogether(new copy of i).
-Everytime setTimeout is run, the inside function forms closure with new variable i.
+Every time setTimeout is run, the inside function forms a closure with new variable i.
-   - If interviewer ask us solution for using `var`?
+   - If the interviewer asks us a solution for using `var`?

     ```js
     function x() {